cmoore-sp/pl-sql_nexmo_sms/README.md

 The authentication method in the application defaults to your workspace user/password.

+# Nexmo
+[Nexmo](https://www.nexmo.com/) was picked almost at random.
+The first company I wrote an interface for disappeared, so I need to replace them.
+I searched for an SMS service with a friendly and well documented RESTful API.
+After a few quick interactions, I discovered prompt and professional support, and their documentation was pretty darn good.
+So I settled there.

+# Audience
+I have put this here for my brothers and sisters in the Oracle PL/SQL community.
+We can collaborate and share.
+If you have issues with Nexmo, ping them, please.
+You'll have a paid account with them and they are experts on their stuff.

+On the otherhand, my stuff is posted here for free.
+If you find errors or make improvements, collaborate with me and make this better.

+## Thanks

 This was released in early February 2016.
 I will endeavour to maintain this.

 @cmoore_sp
+qed